gleanerio/gleaner/README.md

 ## About

-Gleaner is the structured data on the web indexing tool developed as part of NSF EarthCube.
-Its focus is on collection JSON-LD encoding data graphs describing data resources and services.
-Gleaner can then process and generate a semantic network based on a list of providers.
+Many facilities are working to align with FAIR data principles.
+The publishing of both human and machine readable metadata in a common manner and leveraging open and standards based protocols are supporting activities.
+Better alignment with FAIR principles is also a component in many facility certification efforts while commercially backed tools like Google DataSet Search leverage this work to provide expansive and easy searching of data resources.
+Within the geoscience community, the work at Science on Schema is a key community partner to help providers with this publishing work.
+Gleaner also leverages this work.

+Gleaner is an open source tool, written in Go, that compiles to a simple single static binary across most platforms.
+It is designed to leverage sitemaps to access resources and extract JSON-LD encoded structured data.
+It can perform various actions on these collected resources then.
+Validation through calling SHACL services like Tangram, form checking (making sure the basic structure is proper) and generating indexes.
+The basic index generated is a graph, formed from the various individual data graphs for each resource.
+This can then be fed into a graph database and used for searching, analysis or exposed through Web APIs or other approaches like GraphQL.
+Results of Gleaner could also be used to feed Elasticsearch or other data systems though spatial or even temporal indexes could be formed from the exposed data.

+Gleaner can also be used as a tool to quickly test and evaluate facility or community resources publishing patterns to ensure better alignment with commercial or other indexing services.
+As such, Gleaner is part of a "Data Ops" approach to rapid and iterative data publishing.

+Gleaner is simply an implementation of web architecture patterns and client code focused on accessing and indexing these resources.

  ![Basic Gleaner](./docs/images/gleaneroverview.png/)

 A set of cloud based tools and functions can be found https://fence.gleaner.io/ These can be usd online via the browser or through command line calls.
 They are also available for use in Jupyter notebooks do develop out workflows with.

 ## More